teksah/work-time-report-app/README.md

 # Work Time Report App

 Small web-app using crud operation.
 Originally application was developed to organize work reports in the company I've worked.
-Now, it is use as a demonstration app for my for future employers, hoping to get a job as a junior programmer... :-)
+Now, it is use as a demonstration app for my for future employers, hoping to get a job as a junior programmer. :-)
 <br>
 <br>
 The project is still in development.